There are three tasks of quitting:

-After around a month or so most smokers report that they rarely get strong cravings, instead they experience occasional fleeting thoughts of smoking.
+After about a month or so most smokers report that the strong cravings have subsided and instead they experience occasional fleeting thoughts of smoking.
 At this point it’s time to really embrace thinking and feeling like a nonsmoker.

 Over time you’ll no longer miss cigarettes if you can find other ways of meeting the needs cigarettes met for you.
 To get this far it’s likely you’ve already tried different ways of managing stress, socialising, taking time out, rewarding yourself and managing weight.

-Revive an old hobby or interest now that they have more time and money.
-Or take up something that you’ve always wanted to: learn a musical instrument, a new language, take art classes, do a short course, start a blog, investigate your family history, start a new sport or other hobby.
+Revive an old hobby or interest now that you have more time and money.
+Or take up something that you’ve always wanted to do: learn to play a musical instrument or a new language, take art classes, do a short course, start a blog, investigate your family history, start a new sport or other hobby.
 Find something you really enjoy as it will help you to relax and take time out.

 Occasionally it may not be possible to find a replacement for smoking.
 Dwelling on how much you miss smoking will bring on cravings in much the same way as thinking about food can make you hungry.
 Challenge those memories of smoking.
 Were all the cigarettes you smoked that good?
 What about the hassles of smoking that you’re now free of?

 Does quitting feel like losing a friend?
 Challenge just how good a friend it really was.
 Remember the many health, financial and social benefits of being a non-smoker.

 Keep reminding yourself, as you put more and more distance between the old smoking you and the new nonsmoking you, how far you’ve come and all the benefits you’re enjoying.

 It takes time to feel fully comfortable and embrace the new identity of a nonsmoker and to put the habit behind you for good.
 Give yourself time but remind yourself of all the good reasons why you’re doing this and how they’ll keep paying off now and into the future.
 Tell yourself “I’m a nonsmoker now and I’m proud of myself”.